Many of us have experienced the itchy annoyances that dandruff can bring. However, did you know that dogs can have dandruff also?

 It's also important to make sure that your dog's coat is well taken care of.
 This can be easier or more difficult depending on the breed of dog you have and the length of their fur.
 Regular baths as well as brushing your dog can go a long way towards avoiding dandruff.

 While regular baths are very important, it's just as important to avoid over-bathing them.
 Too many baths can result in problems with the pH of their skin, leading to other skin problems.
-If your dog has a serious dandruff issue, you can bathe them every couple of days until the problem has clearing.
+If your dog has a serious dandruff issue, you can bathe them every couple of days until the problem has cleared.
 At that point, a bath once or twice a week will be easier on their skin.
 Without skin issues, a bath once a month is ideal.

-It's also wise to be careful with dry dog skin infections if you're using a home remedy, and make sure you're using a safe option for their sensitive skin.
+It's also wise to be careful with dry dog skin infections if you're using a home remedy and make sure you're using a safe option for their sensitive skin.

 Food that contains all the supplements your dog needs can be huge when it comes to the condition of your dog's fur and skin.
 Make sure the food they're getting contains plenty of fatty acids.
 Oftentimes, dog food can be lacking in these supplements in an attempt to save on cost.